 If you would like to hire us to setup your WAMP server environment for you, get in touch and we can get you up and running

-WAMP Support can also be found on their forum: http://forum.wampserver.com/
+Further WAMP Support and documentation can also be found on their forum: http://forum.wampserver.com/